 |Orcas Island Newsletter!|

-You are invited to come enjoy our Shakespeare Festival on Orcas Island, featuring costumed performers, an Eastsound Parade, street theater, and a performance of ‘Julius Caesar’ by The Seattle Shakespeare Company.
-Clear your schedule for March 21, 22 and 23, 2013.
+You are invited to come enjoy our Shakespeare Festival on Orcas Island, featuring costumed performers, an Eastsound Parade, street theater, and a performance of ‘Othello’ by The Seattle Shakespeare Company.
+Clear your schedule for March 19 – 22, 2014.

-The Stage on the Green, located in the heart of the island, will be home to numerous festival activities all day Saturday, March 23, including stage performances and music of the period.
-That evening, a performance of Julius Caesar will be presented at the island’s version of “The Globe” – the 200-seat Orcas Center, the community’s performing arts facility.
+The Stage on the Green, located in the heart of the island, will be home to numerous festival activities all day Saturday, March 22, including stage performances and music of the period.
+That evening, a performance of ‘Othello’ will be presented at the island’s version of “The Globe” – the 200-seat Orcas Center, the community’s performing arts facility.

 If you have any questions, please email or call (360-376-2273) the Chamber of Commerce

-All-day Shakespeare Festival on Orcas Island, featuring street performances, a parade, farmers market & much more!
+All-day Shakespeare Festival on Orcas Island, featuring street performances, a parade, performers from the Bellingham Circus Guild, a performance of ‘The Tempest’ by Spring Street School students, a farmers market & much more!

-Tickets for the March 23 performance of ‘Julius Caesar’ are on sale now, and are available through the Orcas Center Box Office (360-376-2281) or its website.
+Tickets for the March 22 performance of ‘Othello’ by the Seattle Shakespeare Company are on sale now, and are available through the Orcas Center Box Office (360-376-2281) or its website.
 Tickets are also available at the Brown Paper Tickets website.